mklement0/ClipboardText/README.md

 ## Manual Installation

+If you're still using PowerShell v2, manual installation is your only option.

-* Clone this repository (as a subfolder) into one of the directories listed in the `$env:PSModulePath` variable; e.g., to install the module in the context of the current user, choose the following parent folders:
+Clone this repository (as a subfolder) into one of the directories listed in the `$env:PSModulePath` variable; e.g., to install the module in the context of the current user, choose the following parent folders:
   * **Windows**:
     * Windows PowerShell: `$HOME\Documents\WindowsPowerShell\Modules`
     * PowerShell Core `$HOME\Documents\PowerShell\Modules`